Professor Pavel Matousek – Laser Man

 “The Range of Potential Applications for Sors Is Staggering.”

 We immediately realised SORS could determine the chemical make-up of substances by non-destructive means.
-This could have applications in bio-medicine, chemistry, security, forensics, , and beyond.
+This could have applications in bio-medicine, chemistry, security, forensics, heritage, and beyond.
 But we first focused on pharmaceuticals, and developed novel ways for analysing the chemical make-up of manufactured drugs.

 We swiftly filed 8 patents, which became the basis of our company Cobalt Light Systems.

 Security scanners represent the second generation of technology developed by Cobalt.
 To date there are around 400 operational units in 70 airports across Europe and Asia.
 They are used to scan traveller essentials, such as medicines or baby milk, and compare their chemical make-up to a database of potentially explosive substances.
 Suspicious substances are automatically identified and flagged.
-For , the technology avoids passengers having to drink liquids (e.g. baby milk) in front security officer to prove they are not dangerous, which is clearly safer and more hygienic.
+For example, the technology avoids passengers having to drink liquids (e.g. baby milk) in front security officer to prove they are not dangerous, which is clearly safer and more hygienic.
 It has also contributed to new legislation, and is expected to lead to a relaxation of the complete ban of taking liquids on board a plane in the future.

 The scanners are currently the size of a microwave oven but right now we are launching a SORS handheld device.
 This should have further applications for first responder teams called to spillages of unknown substances and fire fighters attending chemical fires.